mendix/docs/content/best-practices/architecture/integration/use-case-overview.md

 ### 3.11 Integration with BI & Reporting {#int-bi}

-This use case describes several options for how Mendix developers can provide data from the apps towards a DWH, data lake, or other BI tooling using, for example, files, OData, or database dumps.
-This use case will also look at creating reports in Mendix apps and integration with data mining tools like Tableau.
+This use case involves several options for how Mendix developers can provide app data to a DWH, data lake, or other BI tooling.
+For this, files, OData, or database dumps are used.
+This use case will also look at creating reports in Mendix apps and integration with data-mining tools like [Tableau](https://www.tableau.com/).

 ### 3.12 Process Orchestration & State Engines

-This is describing active and passive process orchestration, mainly automated straight-through-processing, while Case Management handles workflow and human process management.
+This use case involves active and passive process orchestration.
+This is mainly automated straight-through-processing, while the case management handles the workflow and human process management.

 ### 3.13 Integration with CICD, Ops & Monitoring {#int-cicd}

 DevOps is rolling out around the world and many processes—from development and testing to deploying and monitoring—are being automated.
+DevOps involves collaborating and using the same (or similar) tools to improve the flexibility of releasing functionality more often while maintaining stable solutions in production.

 Together with cloud and low-code technologies, DevOps is contributing to the digital transformation of the IT industry.
 Integration from functional apps towards this automation and operations tooling is becoming increasingly important.

-These areas will be covered in the use cases:.
+These use cases will cover the following areas:

 * CI/CD integration
 * Test automation (building specific test services)